ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 KMIP for VMware stores individual wrapped KEKs in your Key Protect or Hyper Protect Crypto Services instance by using names that are associated with the key IDs that are known to VMware.
 You can delete individual keys to revoke the encryption of individual disks or drives.

 VMware does not delete keys from the KMS when a VM having encrypted disks is removed from inventory.
 This is to allow recovery of that VM from backup or if it is restored to inventory.
-If you wish to reclaim these keys and cryptographically invalidate all backups, you need to delete the keys from your key manager instance after deleting your VMs.
+If you want to reclaim these keys and cryptographically invalidate all backups, you need to delete the keys from your key manager instance after you delete your VMs.
 {:note}

 ## Related links